cjvanlissa/tidySEM/cran-comments.md

-# Version 0.1.1
+# Version 0.1.2

-This resubmission addresses the comment by CRAN-maintainer Martina Schmirl:
+This resubmission addresses the comment by CRAN-maintainer Swetlana Herbrandt:

-* It seeems like you write to the home filespace in the vignette and maybe also in examples.
-Please check.
+* We see code lines such as write.csv(table_descriptives, "scale table.csv", row.names = FALSE)
   + Response:
-    Several vignettes use the external program 'Mplus', and these indeed wrote files to the user's home filespace when the documentation was built.
-    I have disabled all of these calls by including an if() statement that is set to FALSE.
-There are no examples that write to the home filespace.
+    We have removed the calls to write.csv().
+It is now up to users to save the results of analyses (makes more sense, anyway).

 ## Test environments